Your indispensable test assistant.

-Your scroll, click, refresh and form actions are mirrored to browsers while you test.
+Your scroll, click, refresh and form actions are mirrored between browsers while you test.

 Browsers are automatically updated as you change HTML, CSS, images and other project files.